Particular/docs.particular.net/nservicebus/endpoint/specify-input-queue-name.md

 ### Installation parameter

-If you specify a explicit service name when installing the NServiceBus host, this is used as the endpoint name: `/serviceName:"MyEndpoint"`.
+When specifying an explicit service name when installing the NServiceBus host, this is used as the endpoint name: `/serviceName:"MyEndpoint"`.

 ### Command-line parameter

-You can specify a endpoint name when running the NServiceBus host: `/endpointName:"MyEndpoint"`.
+Specify a endpoint name when running the NServiceBus host: `/endpointName:"MyEndpoint"`.

-NOTE: Note you can only use code OR commandline/installation parameters.
+NOTE: Note Only use code OR commandline/installation parameters.